Policy

 the pathology slides; and

-slides are not received within 14 days from the date of the request, the MSS
+pathology slides are not received within 14 days from the date of the request,

-the claim, claims services staff shall ensure an injured worker has submitted the
+claim, claims services staff must ensure an IW has submitted the necessary

-information is missing that is necessary to support allowance and claims
+is missing that is necessary to support allowance and claims services staff has

-services staff has documented each attempt to obtain the information, claims
+documented each attempt to obtain the information, claims services staff will

 a.
 Issue an

-initial decision no later than 28 days after receipt of the independent medical
+initial decision no later than 28 days after receipt of the IME report on a

-claims, update the claims management system with the final decision or refer
+update the claims management system with the final decision or refer the issue

-services staff may consider a request for payment of TT up to six months prior
+staff may consider a request for payment of TT up to six months prior to the

-in an allowed occupational disease claim.
-Claims services staff shall staff
+date of disease in an allowed occupational disease claim.
+Claims services staff

 3. Claims services

-staff may pay compensation for cardiovascular, pulmonary or respiratory disease
+staff may pay compensation for cardiovascular, pulmonary, or respiratory

-for firefighters or police officers; silicosis; asbestosis; coal miners’
+disease for firefighters or police officers; silicosis; asbestosis; coal

-pneumoconiosis; and any other occupational disease of the respiratory tract
+miners’ pneumoconiosis; and any other occupational disease of the respiratory

-resulting from injurious exposure to dust; but are limited to the following
+tract resulting from injurious exposure to dust; but are limited to the

 a.
 TT;